 In humans, catnip is used for a number of different purposes.
 It has a sedative and muscle relaxant effect, reducing anxiety and promoting sleep.
 The herb also helps to relieve nervousness and upset stomach, and it is a natural insect repellent.
-Catnip, which is not related to marijuana, is available as a tea, tincture, or even as a beverage.
+Catnip is available as a tea, tincture, or even as a beverage.

 While not considered an herbal medicine for cats, catnip is generally safe for use in small amounts.
 Typical dosages are one gram per day.
 Catnip is also a stimulant.
 A dose of one gram of dried catnip is enough to stimulate an adult cat for around half an hour.
 The effect lasts about 30 minutes, and the reaction is hereditary.
 Cats don’t show any reactions to catnip until they reach sexual maturity.

 This plant is a perennial herb that is native to Europe and Asia.
 The leaves of catnip have toothed heart shapes and are grayish-green.
 The plant can grow three to four feet tall and produces white flowering tops.
 It is widely grown in gardens and for commerce.
 Catnip is safe for cats and contains no addictive or toxic chemicals.
 It is an herb that is safe to use in a variety of different situations.